-The California Technology Assessment Forum (CTAF) – a core program of the Institute for Clinical and Economic Review - develops rigorous evidence reports and provides a public venue in which the evidence on the effectiveness and value of health care services can be discussed with the input of all stakeholders.
-CTAF seeks to help patients, clinicians, insurers, and policymakers interpret and use evidence to improve the quality and value of healthcare.
+The California Technology Assessment Forum (CTAF), a core program of the Institute for Clinical and Economic Review (ICER), reviews objective evidence reports and holds public meetings to develop recommendations for how stakeholders can apply evidence to improve the quality and value of health care.

 Through its work, CTAF aims to help create a future in which collaborative efforts to move evidence into action provide the foundation for a more effective, efficient, and just health care system.

 CTAF holds three public meetings each year at which the ICER report for CTAF is presented, the independent CTAF Panel debates the merits of the evidence and votes on clinical effectiveness and value, and the CTAF Panel and Policy Roundtable formulate recommendations to guide practice and policy.
 CTAF also has an Advisory Board that provides input regarding topic selection and information dissemination.
 Each of these is described below.

 - ICER Report for CTAF: For every CTAF meeting, ICER staff develop a rigorous evidence report that includes a systematic review of published evidence and the results of economic modeling.
 A first draft report is posted in advance of the meeting to elicit public comment.
 After public comments are received, a revised draft report is then posted to inform the CTAF Panel votes and discussion.
 A final report is produced after the meeting to reflect the outcome of the meeting.